pslisko/performa365docs/docs/howto/manage_activities/html5.rst

 #.
 In the second step enter **Total points** for this activity and click **Next**.
 #.
 To add content, drop the zip file into the drag-and-drop control or click on the control to open file location (see the details of the zip file content in the About section above).
 #.
 Click **Next** to continue on to the next step.
 #.
 In the final step you will be notified how many learners will be added this activity.
-New activity will only be added to users who have not yet completed the course.
+New activity will only be added to learner who have not yet completed the course.
 #.
 Click **Finish** to create the activity.

 Edit an HTML5 activity